-What are Cookies?
+What are cookies?

-Cookies can either be “session-based” – which means they are deleted when you leave the BPI website, or “persistent” – which means it will stay on your device after you leave: this allows the website to remember you when you come back.
+Cookies can either be “session-based” – which means they are deleted when you leave the BRIT Trust website, or “persistent” – which means it will stay on your device after you leave: this allows the website to remember you when you come back.

-• enabling us to recognise your device - so you don't have to give the same information several times during one task;
+Enabling us to recognise your device - so you don't have to give the same information several times during one task;

-• recognising that you may already have given a username and password so you don't need to do it for every web page requested;
+Recognising that you may already have given a username and password so you don't need to do it for every web page requested;

-• measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast;
+Measuring how many people are using services, so they can be made easier to use and there's enough capacity to ensure they are fast.

 Your privacy is important to us